USS Cole bombing: Consequences

 These conclusions are contrasted by testimony of key figures before the 9/11 Commission, summarized in the 9/11 Commission Report.
 Former CIA Director George Tenet testified (page 196) that he "believed he laid out what was knowable early in the investigation, and that this evidence never really changed until after 9/11."
 The report suggests (pages 201–202) that the official assessment was similarly vague until at least March 2001:

 On 25 January, Tenet briefed the President on the Cole investigation.
 The written briefing repeated for top officials of the new administration what the CIA had told the Clinton White House in November.
 This included the "preliminary judgment" that al Qaeda was responsible, with the caveat that no evidence had yet been found that Bin Ladin himself ordered the attack in March 2001, the CIA's briefing slides for Rice were still describing the CIA's "preliminary judgment" that a "strong circumstantial case" could be made against al Qaeda but noting that the CIA continued to lack "conclusive information on external command and control" of the attack.

 According to Rice, the decision not to respond militarily to the Cole bombing was President Bush's.
 She said he "made clear to us that he did not want to respond to al Qaeda one attack at a time.
 He told me he was 'tired of swatting flies.'"
-The administration instead began work on a new strategy to eliminate al-Qaeda.
+The administration instead began work on a new strategy to eliminate Al-Qaeda.

 As a result of the Cole bombing, the U.S. Navy began to reassess its anti-terrorism and force protection methods, both at home and abroad.
 The Navy stepped up Random Anti-Terrorism Measures (RAM), which are meant to complicate the planning of a terrorist contemplating an attack by making it difficult to discern a predictable pattern to security posture.

 In November 2001, the Navy opened an Anti-Terrorism and Force Protection Warfare Center at Naval Amphibious Base (NAB) Little Creek, in Virginia Beach, Virginia, with the objective of developing tactics, equipment and training to combat terrorists.

 On 3 November 2002, a CIA-operated Predator UAV fired an AGM-114 Hellfire missile at a vehicle in Yemen carrying Abu Ali al-Harithi, a suspected planner of the bombing plot.
 Also in the vehicle was Kamal Derwish, a.k.a.
 Ahmed Hijazi, a U.S. citizen and four suspected Yemeni terrorists.
 All six were killed in the strike.

 On 29 September 2004, a Yemeni judge sentenced Abd al-Rahim al-Nashiri and Jamal al-Badawi to death for their roles in the bombing.
 Al-Nashiri, believed to be the operation's mastermind, was detained by the United States at Guantanamo Bay.
-Al-Badawi, in Yemeni custody, denounced the verdict as "... an American one."
-Four others were sentenced to prison terms of five to 10 years for their involvement, including one Yemeni who had videotaped the attack.